Node Documentation

 This node allows interacting with JavaScript-based alert, confirm, and prompt dialog boxes.
 When a WebBrowser shows a dialog, these can be dismissed or confirmed.
 Further, it allows to extract a dialog’s text and send keyboard input to the dialog.
 The node assumes, that a dialog box is currently shown in the browser window.

-Important: This node cannot be used for HTTP authentication dialogs, as these cannot be controlled through JavaScript resp.
-Selenium.
+Important: This node cannot be used for HTTP authentication dialogs.
 In case you need to authenticate this way, you can send the credentials directly through the “Navigate” node.
-Add username and password to your URL like this: https://username:password@example.com (works with Chrome-based browsers and Firefox)
+Add username and password to your URL like this: https://username:password@example.com (works with Chrome-based browsers and Firefox).
+Alternatively have a look at the Authenticate (HTTP Basic) node.

 OptionDescription